mjoyshuvo/Laravel-QuoteApp/readme.md

 # Laravel-QuoteApp

-A app built on Laravel and MySQL in which user can create,delete and view filtered Quote
+An app built on Laravel and MySQL in which user can create,delete and view filtered Quote

 <h2>Requirements</h2>
 <ul>